-The Master Fund issued Offered Shares to the Feeder Fund at an initial price of \$1,000 per Share.
-The Feeder Fund's additional investments in the Master Fund will be issued shares at the current Net Asset Value ("NAV").
+The Master Fund issued Offered Shares to the Company at an initial price of \$1,000 per Share.
+The Company's additional investments in the Master Fund will be issued shares at the current Net Asset Value ("NAV").
 Annual distributions will not be made in respect of the Offered Shares.

-From time to time, investments held by the Reinsurer which are attributable to the Master Fund may be subject to a loss occurrence (each, an "SMA Investment") but the amount of such loss occurrence may be uncertain.
-At such time and at the discretion of the Board of Directors, if a Special Memorandum Account ("SMA") is established, a portion of each investor's Offered Shares will be converted into a new series of SMA shares at a price of \$1,000 per share to reflect the investor's pro rata interest in such SMA Investment.
+From time to time, investments held by the Reinsurer which are attributable to the Master Fund may be subject to a loss occurrence but the amount of such loss occurrence may be uncertain.
+At such time and at the discretion of the Master Fund SAC's Board of Directors, if a Special Memorandum Account ("SMA") is established, a portion of each investor's Offered Shares will be converted into a new series of SMA shares at a price of \$1,000 per share to reflect the investor's pro rata interest in such SMA (each, an "SMA Investment").
 SMA shares may not be redeemed by an investor at any Redemption Date.